-Home health agencies (HHAs) disliked a lot about the demonstration.
-After a rocky start in Illinois, industry organizations and leaders strongly voiced their opposition to Pre-Claim Review, prompting lawmakers to push for a delay in Florida implementation.
+From the start, Home health agencies (HHAs) disliked a lot about the demonstration.
+After a rocky start in Illinois, industry organizations and leaders strongly voiced their opposition to pre-claim review, prompting lawmakers to push for a delay in Florida implementation.
 In April 2017, CMS then announced an indefinite delay to evaluate the program.
-During this pause, home health agencies in Illinois were able return to normal claims submission while CMS worked to revise the demonstration.
+During this pause, home health agencies in Illinois were able to return to normal claims submission while CMS worked to revise the demonstration.
 Meanwhile, CMS considered a number of changes in response to stakeholder feedback.

 In May 2018, CMS announced an updated version of Pre-Claim Review called “Review Choice Demonstration” (RCD).
 In response to public comments, the demonstration incorporated more flexibility and choice for providers, as well as risk-based changes to reduce burden on providers demonstrating compliance with Medicare home health policies.

 The new demonstration offers home health agencies three options:

 - Pre-claim review – Home health providers must submit pre-claim documentation on all claims.

 - Post-payment review – A new option for providers, this allows home health agencies to submit their claims for review after receiving payment.